glassroom/heinsen_tree/README.md

 topk_valid_preds = tree.P[topk.indices]                      # [batch_sz, k, tree.n_levels]
 ```

-Beam search over the paths of `P` with the highest joint predicted probability at each level of depth works well too.
+Beam search over the paths of `P` with the highest joint predicted probability at each level of depth works pretty well too.
 You can use any of the many implementations of beam search for PyTorch available online.

 ## Citing